Doctor Who’s that girl?

-I know this British actress from Star Wars: The Force Awakens (2015) is currently busy with filming the eighth episode just now but I would have loved to see her in a one-off episode appearance in Doctor Who.
-I’d like her to have in a wee tongue in cheek companion role, almost but not identical to her girl next door thrust into the action Star Wars role.
+I would have loved to see Daisy in Doctor Who.
+I’d like her to have a wee tongue in cheek role, but not one identical to her Star Wars role.

 This English actress would be great in a sisterly role with Capaldi, keeping him in check and straight talking him when he needs it.
-Her appearance as Beth in Tamara Drewe – alongside Barden – as Nicholas’s (Roger Allam) long-suffering wife would be a good inspiration for this role, as would her role in TV’s Friday Night Dinner (2011-14) where she plays the equally exasperated mother of two grown up boys.
-She has also previously starred with a previous Doctor Who regeneration when he was played by Christopher Eccleston and Greig has acted in a wide variety of comedic and dramatic roles.
+Her appearance as Beth in Tamara Drewe – alongside Barden – as Nicholas’s (Roger Allam) long-suffering wife would be a good inspiration for this role.

 As Sophie in Peep Show (2003-2015), Colman starred in a recurring role playing the on-off love interest of the hapless Mark Corrigan (David Mitchell).
-As Sophie she was always getting indirectly inveigled into many an uncomfortable situation with him and his equally inept friend, Jez (Robert Webb).
+As Sophie, she was always getting indirectly inveigled into many, many uncomfortable situations with him and his equally inept friend, Jez (Robert Webb).